khoitran2603/Personal-DA-PBI-Transactions/README.md

 </p>

 - CBD: 19% of Eating Out (restaurants, weekends) + 57% of Retail (clothes, electronics).
-- Suburb (Caulfield + Malvern East): 16% of Eating Out, mostly fast food + convenience tied to daily walks.
+- My Suburbs (Caulfield + Malvern East): 16% of Eating Out, mostly fast food + convenience tied to daily walks.
 - Motor Vehicle:
     + 30% on fuel in Oakleigh (convenient refuel point between home and city).
     + Fuel in Tottenham (close to a friend’s place).